United States Marine Drum and Bugle Corps: History

 The unit's history traces to the early days of the Marine Corps.
 In the 18th and 19th centuries, military musicians ("field musics") provided a means of passing commands to Marines in battle.
 The sound of various drum beats and bugle calls that could be heard over the noise of the battlefield signaled Marines to attack the enemy or retreat.
 Through the 1930s, Marine Corps posts still authorized several buglers and drummers to play the traditional calls and to ring a ship's bell to signal the time.
-Until the 1960s, Marine Corps units sported unit drum and bugle corps within their respective rosters.
+Until the 1960s, Marine Corps units across the country sported unit drum and bugle corps within their respective rosters.

-"The Commandant's Own" The United States Marine Drum & Bugle Corps, the only such formation within the Armed Forces today, was formed in 1934 at historic Marine Barracks Washington to augment the United States Marine Band "The President's Own".
-The unit provided musical support to ceremonies around the nation's capital.
-It was additionally tasked with presidential support duties during World War II.
-For this additional role, they were awarded the scarlet and gold breast cord by President Franklin Delano Roosevelt, which remains on the uniform.
+"The Commandant's Own" The United States Marine Drum & Bugle Corps, the only such formation within the Armed Forces today, was formed in September 1934 at historic Marine Barracks Washington to augment the United States Marine Band where the unit provided musical support to ceremonies around the nation's capital.
+It was additionally tasked with presidential support duties during World War II, and for this additional role, they were awarded the scarlet and gold breast cord by President Franklin Delano Roosevelt, which remains on the uniform today.
 When the war ended, the United States Drum and Bugle Corps resumed performing at various military and public ceremonies.

 In the early 1950s, the unit gained considerable acclaim performing for an increasing number of civilian audiences.
 Originally their instrumentation was similar to the other drum and bugle corps of the era.
 It has evolved along with the civilian corps, adapting trends after they have become established by the civilian corps.
 Music composed specifically for their unique selection of instruments helped establish their reputation for excellence during this period.
-These factors also led to the unit's formal designation as "The Commandant's Own", a title noting their unique status as musicians for the Commandant of the Marine Corps.
+These factors also led to the unit's formal designation as "The Commandant's Own", a title noting their unique connection to the Commandant of the Marine Corps.

 In 1968, Truman Crawford, formerly of the United States Air Force Drum and Bugle Corps, became a musical arranger and instructor for The Commandant's Own.
 During his 30-year career, he had a significant impact on the D&B comparable to that of John Philip Sousa on the United States Marine Band.
 The primary rehearsal hall of "The Commandant's Own" at Marine Barracks Washington is named Truman Crawford Hall in his honor.